 The American Legion states that the blue field of the flag that is left showing during the folding program stands for honor and represents the states that Veterans served.
 When a flag is fully folded, it is often referred to as “looking like a cocked hat,” just like the hats worn by soldiers serving under General George Washington during the Revolutionary War.

 The tradition of covering a deceased Veteran with an American flag became common in the late 1700s during the Napoleonic wars.
 Flags were originally used to cover the deceased on a battlefield so that both sides could more easily identify them.
-Today, this tradition is no longer associated with battle but used to remind family and friends of the deceased’s service to their country.
+Today, this tradition is no longer associated with battle but is used to remind family and friends of the deceased’s service to their country.